nomaed/karabiner-profile-switch/README.md

 # karabiner-profile-switch
 A simple CLI tool to switch between Karabiner-Elements profiles in the JSON configuration file

+> Note (end of 2018): this tool is probably no longer needed.
+KE has the list of profiles in the tray icon menu.

 This is a temporary solution for [Karabiner Elements](https://github.com/tekezo/Karabiner-Elements) for macOS Sierra.